Does Florida Play Today? College Football Schedule for Gators’ Next Game

 Does Florida Play Today?

-The Gators are coming off their first bye of the season, looking to rebound from their 1-3 start.
-Florida returns in Week 6 for a formidable challenge.
-The No. 9-ranked Texas Longhorns make their way to Ben Hill Griffin Stadium to do battle with the Florida Gators.
-The Gators sit as 5.5-point underdogs, coming in at +176 on the moneyline.
+The Gators are coming off the biggest win of the season thus far, looking to improve on their 2-3 record.
+Florida beat the Texas Longhorns in Week 6.
+The Florida Gators will head to Kyle Field to face the No. 5-ranked Texas A&M Aggies.
+The Gators sit as 7.5-point underdogs, coming in at +220 on the moneyline.

-Florida boasts the 11th-shortest odds to win the SEC at +5500.
-The Gators’ odds to win the National Championship are at +17500.
+Florida boasts the tenth-shortest odds to win the SEC at +3300.
+The Gators’ odds to win the National Championship are at +15000.

 What does the rest of the Gators’ schedule look like this season?
 Jump in below.